Start Monitoring

 3. Recheck

-The next run confirms the issue is resolved or tells you if more work is still needed.
+The next monitoring run confirms the issue is resolved or tells you if more work is still needed.

 Contact Support